Detegr/openRBRVR/README.md

   Recenter view.
 There is no runtime keyboard capture implemented in the plugin.
 RBRControls plugin (included in RSF install) will have support for recentering the view from a wheel button in the upcoming release.
+- BTB stages can have a really poor performance if cubic env maps are enabled.
+  I suggest disabling them for openRBRVR.

 ## Build instructions